From Hobart to the southern tip of Maria Island, you can save around 24nm by going through the Canal (46nm) as opposed to Via Tasman (70nm).

 The attached route data provides a vessel track through the Marion Narrows area as of the dates shown on the file.
 These tracks can be downloaded to mobile devices and to some chart plotters via portable storage devices such as an SD card.
 Conditions continually change at the Narrows and the deepest route may differ from those provided.

-- Mariners are advised not to attempt to enter Blackman Bay through the Narrows in heavy north-easterly conditions.
+- Mariners are advised not to attempt to enter Blackman Bay through the Narrows in heavy north-easterly conditions .(especially with an out-going tide);

-- Only vessels with a shallow draft should transit the Narrows and only after the skipper has sought local knowledge.
+- Only vessels with a shallow draft should transit the Narrows and Denison Canal and only after the skipper has sought local knowledge;

 - Navigate only at high tide and in daylight hours.